moseskarunia/easily-materialized/README.md

 ## Features

 ### ModifyTextTheme (TextTheme extension)
 `ModifyTextTheme` an extension of `TextTheme` to easily bulk update either or both display and body text styles.
-For more material type system, [read here](https://material.io/design/typography/the-type-system.html)
+For more material type system, [read here](https://material.io/design/typography/the-type-system.html).

+I only expose `fontFamily` and `color` because I believe only those two should be modified.
+But in case you need more, you can always call copyWith from any `TextTheme` and `TextStyle`.

 #### Update your display styles (all headlines and subtitles):